 Our largest group of volunteers (over 650 people!) work as Aquarium Guides.
 They answer questions about everything within the Aquarium, interpret exhibits for our visitors and staff hands-on stations like the Touch Pool and the Kelp Lab.
 Aquarium Guides not only know all the best stories about Monterey Bay, they know how to make visitors' faces light up with discovery!

 Interested?
-Our Apprentice Guide program is a great way to "get your feet wet" and see if guiding is for you.
-Apprentice Guides start with a three-day training course, then work with a mentor Guide.
-Many Apprentice Guides choose to take more in-depth guide training to become full-fledged Guides.
-The Apprentice Guide training is held multiple times per year.
+Our Seasonal Volunteer Guide opportunity is a great way to "get your feet wet" and see if the Aquarium Guide program is right for you.
+Seasonal Volunteer Guides start with a three-day training course, then work with a mentor Guide.
+Many Seasonal Volunteer Guides choose to take more in-depth guide training to become full-fledged Guides.
+The Seasonal Volunteer Guide training is held twice per year.
 This opportunity is open to individuals age 18 and older.

 Information Desk Volunteers

 "What should we see first?"
 Information Desk volunteers meet and greet visitors from around the world, making suggestions—and getting big smiles—in several languages.
 Volunteers must be age 18 and older.

 Our Husbandry Operations department recruits volunteers on an as-needed basis.
 If you'd like to volunteer your animal care skills, contact us to find out about opportunities.
 Volunteers must be age 18 and older.